luxonis/depthai-ros/README.md

 6. `source /opt/ros/<ros-distro>/setup.bash`
 7. `catkin_make` (For ROS1) `colcon build` (for ROS2)
 8. `source devel/setup.bash` (For ROS1) & `source install/setup.bash` (for ROS2)

+### Depthai ROS Driver

+Currently, recommended way to launch cameras is to use executables from depthai_ros_driver package.

+This runs your camera as a ROS2 Component and gives you the ability to customize your camera using ROS parameters.
+Paramerers that begin with `r_` can be freely modified during runtime, for example with rqt.
+Parameters that begin with `i_` are set when camera is initializing, to change them you have to call `stop` and `start` services.
+This can be used to hot swap NNs during runtime, changing resolutions, etc.

+Stopping camera also can be used for power saving, as pipeline is removed from the device.
+Topics are also removed when camera is stopped.

+As for the parameters themselves, there are a few crucial ones that decide on how camera behaves.
+* `camera.i_pipeline_type` can be either `RGB` or `RGBD`.
+This tells the camera whether it should load stereo components.
+Default set to `RGBD`
+* `camera.i_nn_type` can be either `none`, `rgb` or `spatial`.
+This is responsible for whether the NN that we load should also take depth information (and for example provide detections in 3D format).
+Default set to `spatial`
+* `camera.i_mx_id`/`camera.i_ip` are for connecting to a specific camera.
+If not set, it automatically connects to the next available device.
+* `nn.i_nn_config_path` represents path to JSON that contains information on what type of NN to load, and what parameters to use.
+Currently we provide options to load MobileNet, Yolo and Segmentation (not in spatial) models.
+To see their example configs, navigate to `depthai_ros_driver/config/nn`.
+Defaults to `yolo.json` from `depthai_ros_driver`

+Currently, we provide few examples:

+* `example_nn.launch.py` launches camera in RGBD, and NN in RGB mode.
+You can specify `nn_family` arg to choose one of example NNs from the package.
+* `example_spatial_nn.launch.py` same as above, only launches spatial NN
+* `rgbd.launch.py` launches camera in basic RGBD configuration, doesn't load any NNs
+* `multicam.launch.py` launches several cameras at once, each one in different container.
+You must edit the launch file to provide mxids/ips for each camera.

 ## Executing an example